Written ByJames Hesterfinancial JournalistUpdated on 03/02/2023

 Tools in transit

 This optional extra provides cover for any tools in your van against loss, theft or damage.
+If your tools are expensive, make sure you've got enough cover to replace them.

 Is business use more expensive than social use only?